-The dry, hot roasted ore concentrate together with siliceous flux is charged into the smelter, which is maintained at 1000-1500°C to melt the charge.
-Impurities are removed from the molten roasted concentrate by oxidation, leading to the segregation of a slag43 which is skimmed off and discarded.
-Matte is the molten mixture under the slag, comprising copper and iron sulphides (35-68% Cu), which remain to be converted to pure metal.
+The dry, hot roasted ore concentrate together with siliceous flux is charged into the smelter, which is maintained at 1000-1500°C. Impurities are removed from the molten roasted concentrate by oxidation, leading to the segregation of a slag which is skimmed off and discarded.
+Matte is the molten mixture under the slag, comprising copper sulphide, iron sulphide and some heavy metals (35-68% Cu), which remains to be converted to pure metal.